 Develop The Ability To Express Needs

-Children with speech problems have a hard time expressing both their wants and needs.
+Children with speaking problems have a hard time expressing both their wants and needs.
 Sometimes, they do not learn spoken language bit by bit; instead, they do it in “chunks.”
 This is where speech therapy comes in.
 For example, they repeat these long chunks of sentences from their favorite TV shows and stories without fully understanding what they mean.
 Experts call this disorder echolalia.
 This can be addressed with speech therapy.

 With the help of speech therapy, they learn how to communicate verbally and non-verbally with other people and exchange ideas with their peers properly.
 It is crucial in building relationships not only in the comforts of their home but also outside of it.
 Children need to mingle with other kids, too.
 They need to communicate, play, and interact with other people in order to grow.
-In speech therapy, they are able to express their emotions in a healthy and proper way.
+They are able to express their emotions in a healthy and proper way.
 This is one of the most important goals of speech therapy.

 Speech therapy aims to aid children with ASD as they have a difficult time applying correct grammar even if it’s taught both in school and at home.
 The most common grammar mistake they do is referring to themselves in the third person.
 For example, instead of saying, “I want to eat cereals,” they’ll say, “John wants cereals.”
-In speech therapy, therapists target this skill and guide them into correcting these grammar mistakes.
+In this speech therapy component, professionals target this skill and guide them into correcting these grammar mistakes.

 Speech therapy also addresses one of the difficulties of having ASD which is the inability to comprehend both verbal and nonverbal communication that other people try to tell you.
-Speech therapy teaches them to recognize cues such as facial expressions and body language and translate these to understandable messages.
-Speech therapy also gives them the capability to initiate individual and group communication without having to wait for others to do so.
+It also teaches them to recognize cues such as facial expressions and body language and translate these to understandable messages.
+As such, it also gives them the capability to initiate individual and group communication without having to wait for others to do so.

 “It is painful and difficult to identify, because so many neurotypical partners see these as problems existing within in themselves, rather than as their reactions to confusion, to feeling systematically ignored, or to feeling not heard for many years.” –Sarah Swenson, MA, LMHC